LoginRadius/docs/content/guide/passwordless-login/index.md

 When the login method is successfully enabled, you will see it listed in your table of login methods.

-### Step 3
+### Step 2: Configure Passwordless Login Templates

-Similarly to the Email/Password and Phone login method, you can perform the following actions:
+1. Similarly to the Email/Password and Phone login method, you can perform the following actions:

 * Edit templates associated to this login method.